 Retirement Life

 I attended a seminar put on by my financial planner that featured the author of a booklet named "The Four Phases of Retirement".
-I won't go into detail, but the four phases were listed as:
+I won't go into detail, but the four phases were listed as:- Vacation Time

 My last post addressed the potential way to avoid #2, so I managed to stay firmly entrenched in Phase 1.
 Mere weeks after my announced retirement, one of my university chums suggested that I join him and some other mates on a ski weekend in the Swiss Alps.
 What better way to enter Vacation Time, than to go on a ski trip to Saas-Fee!